isabella232/advertising-cloud.en/help/freewheel-programmatic-guaranteed-setup.md

 * Select the Create placement button
 * Review the final details and you're all set for deal/feed creation.
 The ad will be auto-submitted to Freewheel for the publisher to approve.
 Approval time is at the publisher's discretion.

-To submit a ad to an existing feed,&nbsp;you can submit via feed or via the ad process.
+To submit a ad to an existing feed, you can submit via feed or via the ad process.

 ## Submit Via Feed